• Home

 Instructions

-- Preheat oven to 350 degrees.
-If using a glass pan, use 325 degrees F. Grease a 9x13 inch pan.
-For a thicker cake, you can use a 9x12 inch pan.
+• Preheat oven to 350 degrees.
+Grease a 9x13 inch pan.
+For a thicker cake, you can use a 9x12 inch pan or glass dish.
+For a half batch, use an 8-inch square dish.

-- With a heavy duty scraper, fold in flour mixture and milk; mix well but don't beat.
-Pour batter into prepared pan and bake until edges are golden brown, about 30 to 35 minutes.
-Remove from oven; let cool on a rack.
+• Add flour mixture and milk to te egg mixture, mixing by hand OR beating on low just until blended.
+Pour batter into prepared pan and bake until edges are golden brown, about 30 minutes.
+Remove from oven and let cool on a rack.

 Notes